nicolovacis/ComputerEngineeringProject/README.md

 ## Framework for the resilience evaluation of different convolution algorithms
-The second framework is composed by three scripts, contained in the Framework_CUDA directory:
+The second framework is composed by three scripts, contained in the Framework_Conv_Algs directory:
 1. GenerateFaultList.py
 2. FaultInjection.cpp
 3. GraphAnalysis.py